zopefoundation/z3c.caching/README.txt

 To find the ruleset for an object use the ``lookup`` method::

-   from z3c.caching.registry import getGlobalRulesetRegistry registry = getGlobalRulesetRegistry()
+   from z3c.caching.registry import lookup cacheRule = lookup(FrontpageView)

-   cacheRule = registry.lookup(FrontpageView)

 Caching operations
 ------------------